CrossFit: WODs

+Gym classes

-Hour-long classes at affiliated gyms, or "boxes," typically include a warm-up, a skill development segment, the high-intensity "Workout of the Day" (or WOD), and a period of individual or group stretching.
-Some gyms also often have a strength-focused movement prior to the WOD, though CrossFit encourages most athletes to prioritize intensity over supplemental strength training or additional programming.
-Performance on each WOD is often scored and/or ranked to encourage competition and to track individual progress.
-Some affiliates offer additional classes, such as Olympic weightlifting, which are not centered on a WOD.
+CrossFit-affiliated gyms, or "boxes", have considerable freedom in how their classes are organized, therefore there can be significant differences in their classes.
+In general, classes usually last an hour, and they typically include a warm-up, a WOD of 10–30 minutes, and a cool-down/stretching/recovery session.
+Some gyms also have a strength-focused movement prior to the WOD, or a skill development segment.
+CrossFit, however, encourages most athletes to prioritize intensity over supplemental strength training or additional programming.
+Performance on each WOD may be scored and/or ranked to encourage competition and to track individual progress.
+Some affiliates offer additional classes, such as Olympic weightlifting, that are not centered on a WOD.
+Many offer on-ramp or introductory courses for beginners to teach the fundamental movements of CrossFit.
+Some affiliates may also offer diet advice to their members following CrossFit's nutrition recommendations, adopting paleo, keto and/or zone diets, or counting macros.

-CrossFit gyms use equipment from multiple disciplines, including barbells, dumbbells, gymnastics rings, rope climbs, pull-up bars, jump ropes, kettlebells, medicine balls, plyo boxes, resistance bands, rowing machines, and various mats.
-CrossFit is focused on "constantly varied high-intensity functional movement," drawing on categories and exercises such as calisthenics, Olympic-style weightlifting, powerlifting, strongman-type events, plyometrics, bodyweight exercises, indoor rowing, aerobic exercise, running, and swimming.
+CrossFit gyms use equipment from multiple disciplines, including barbells, dumbbells, gymnastics rings, rope climbs, pull-up bars, jump ropes, kettlebells, medicine balls, plyo boxes, resistance bands, rowing machines, exercise bikes, SkiErg, and various mats.
+CrossFit is focused on "constantly varied high-intensity functional movement", drawing on categories and exercises such as calisthenics, Olympic-style weightlifting, powerlifting, strongman-type events, plyometrics, bodyweight exercises, indoor rowing, aerobic exercise, running, and swimming.

-CrossFit programming is decentralized, but its general methodology is used by thousands of private affiliated gyms, fire departments, law-enforcement agencies, and military organizations, including the Royal Danish Life Guards, as well as by some U.S. and Canadian high school physical education teachers, high school and college sports teams, and the Miami Marlins.
+CrossFit has released a daily WOD for use by the general public since 2001.
+It also offers CrossFit Affiliate Programming (CAP) that gives detailed class plan such as warm-up, workout, scaling options and other resources to its affiliated gyms since 2021.
+Individuals and affiliated gyms may also create their own programming based on CrossFit's general methodology, or programming from independent companies.

 A 2014 statistical analysis showed that 50% of CrossFit participants were male and 50% were female.

-CrossFit's growing interest internationally has created a spike in Olympic weightlifting interest in the United States.
+Usage and impact

+CrossFit methodology is used by thousands of private affiliated gyms, fire departments, law-enforcement agencies, and military organizations, including the Royal Danish Life Guards, as well as by some U.S. and Canadian high school physical education teachers, high school and college sports teams, and the Miami Marlins.

+The rise of CrossFit has been attributed as the primary reason for the popularity of HIIT as a form of exercise when it reached the top in a worldwide survey of fitness trends by American College Sports Medicine (ACSM) in 2013.
+It was also the top trend in 2018 and stayed in the top 5 until 2021.
+Its popularity also led to the emergence of a number of gym franchises based on HIIT in the 2010s, such as F45 and Orangetheory.
+The use of weightlifting in the sport has also created a spike in interest in Olympic weightlifting in the United States.